Article Image

 o Introduce AI-based, merit-sensitive transfer portals with minimal manual discretion.

-o Clear guidelines for tenure security in sensitive postings.
+o Clear tenure security guidelines for sensitive postings.

 2. Employee Recognition and Appreciation